open-telemetry/opentelemetry-specification/specification/error-handling.md

 4. Beware of any call to external callbacks or override-able interface.
 Expect them to throw.

+## SDK self-diagnostics

+All OpenTelemetry libraries - API, SDK, exporters, instrumentation adapters, etc. are encouraged to expose self-troubleshooting metrics, spans and other telemetry that can be easily enabled and filtered out by default.

+Good example of such telemetry is a `Span` Zipkin exporter that indicates how much time exporter spent on uploading telemetry.
+Another example may be a metric exposed by SpanProcessor exposing the current queue size of telemetry to be uploaded.

 ## Exceptions from the rule

 There are situations when end-user wants to know whether API/SDK are used